elehcimd/stratosphere/README.md

 ## Additional Information

-* Potential Next steps: Cleanup code, fix errors on linkedin extractor, make application easier to install, trying to drop dependency from Docker.
+* Potential Next steps: Cleanup code, fix errors on linkedin extractor, make application easier to install, drop dependency from Docker, integrate with external APIs to further enrich entities and relationships in the knowledge graph.

 * Limitations: it requires to install Docker, could be easier.
 Due to its nature (passive scraping), **stratosphere** is now scraping as a bot, but it only collects information the user already retrieved during her manual usage.